hobbies for women in their 30s

 Similar to mind dumping, journaling is a beneficial self-care practice.
 From reflecting on your behaviors to improving your writing skills, journaling is a great hobby to add to your list.

-This is definitely my favorite hobbies for women in their 30s.
+This is definitely one of my favorite hobbies for women in their 30s.

 Reading is one of the most cherished hobbies for women in their 30s.
 I have enjoyed reading books for as long as I can remember.

 Reading is a great way to expand your perspective and foster a growth mindset.
-I am a paper gal, so I like reading a physical book, but you can easily swap that for your kindle.
+I am a paper gal, so I prefer reading physical books, but you can easily swap that for your Kindle.

 Fun fact, I had to learn 3 additional languages when I moved to India for school.
 Our ability to learn a new language is definitely easier when we are younger.
 As adults, learning a new language can take time, but it can be extremely rewarding and open you to a whole new world.